-The maximum period of admission into the U.S is one year.
+The maximum period of admission into the U.S is three years.
 The US Citizenship and Immigration Services (USCIS) grants extensions of stay in time amounts of one year.
 There is no limit on the number of years a TN visa holder can stay in the United States.
 However, the TN visa status is not for permanent residence.

 Extension of Stay

-For Canadian or Mexican citizens admitted as a NAFTA Professional may seek an extension of stay, which may be granted up to one year, by:
+For Canadian or Mexican citizens admitted as a NAFTA Professional may seek an extension of stay, which may be granted up to three years:

-- If the applicant is in the U.S., employer may file Form I-129 Petition for Non-immigrant Worker with the US Citizenship and Immigration Services’ (USCIS) Nebraska Service Center.; or
+- If the applicant is in the U.S., employer may file Form I-129 Petition for Non-immigrant Worker with USCIS; or

 - Applicant may apply at a port of entry using the same application and documentation procedures above as required for the initial entry.